 Thirty-five researchers from institutions around the world worked for 10 years to compile 20 million observational records of the world’s land plants.
 The result is the largest dataset on botanical biodiversity ever created.
-The researchers hope this information can help reduce loss of global biodiversity by informing strategic conservation action that includes consideration of the effects of climate change.
+The researchers hope this information can help reduce the loss of global biodiversity by informing strategic conservation action that includes consideration of the effects of climate change.

 They found that there are about 435,000 unique land plant species on Earth.